Ana Maria de Martinez: Recognition

-Her works reside in museums and collections, such as the Duchess of Alba collection in Spain, the private collection of former U.S. President Ronald Reagan, the permanent collection of contemporary painters of El Salvador in "Museo Marte" (the National Gallery of El Salvador) where she was featured as the "Artist of the Month" in February 2010, the exhibit "Latinas!" in Jan 2010 to Feb 28 2010, and the NCMA permanent collection, where "Theater of Oranges" has been added to the permanent collection of the Nassau County Museum of Art in New York.
-In 2007, Ana Maria's work was featured in the Latin Masters exhibition of the Nassau County Museum of Art in New York, alongside other world-renowned artists such as Frida Kahlo and Fernando Botero.
+Her works reside in museums and collections, such as the Duchess of Alba collection in Spain, the private collection of former US President Ronald Reagan, the permanent collection of contemporary painters of El Salvador in "Museo Marte" (the National Gallery of El Salvador) where she was featured as the "Artist of the Month" in February 2010, the exhibit "Latinas!" in Jan 2010 to Feb 28 2010, and the NCMA permanent collection, where "Theater of Oranges" has been added to the permanent collection of the Nassau County Museum of Art in New York.
+In 2007, Martinez’s work was featured in the Latin Masters exhibition of the Nassau County Museum of Art in New York, alongside other world-renowned artists such as Frida Kahlo and Fernando Botero.

-Ana Maria's artwork has also been displayed in university exhibits such as "Exhibition: 'Latin American Modern Masters'" in the University of Pennsylvania, and some of her artwork has been reproduced by UNICEF.
-Her artwork has been presented in various exhibitions in American (Latin America, USA, and Canada) and European cities.
-Additionally, the Government of Japan acquired two of her paintings, and in 1986, by invitation of the government of Italy, Ana Maria participated in the Festival "Dei Due Mondi" which takes place every year in the city of Spoleto, Italy.
+Some of Martinez’s artwork has been reproduced by UNICEF.
+The Government of Japan has acquired two of her paintings.

 Death

-Martínez died on December 16 of 2012, at San Salvador, El Salvador.
+Martínez died on December 16, 2012, at San Salvador, El Salvador.